TinokaniDilka/Rental-vehicles/README.md

 ## 👨‍🎓 Author

 **Dilka**
-IT Undergraduate — QuickRide built as a hands-on full-stack learning project (course IT3150)
+IT Undergraduate — QuickRide built as a hands-on full-stack learning project

-## 📄 License

-Add a license here (e.g. MIT) if you intend to open source this project.

 ## ⭐ Support